 Betting that you can write better code than the model, long-term, is a bad bet.
 Bet on the things the model is bad at instead.

 And study the things that aren't intuitive to you: UX, taste, product strategy, go-to-market.
 People assume creative skill is innate.
-I went to art school — plenty of people there came from non-art backgrounds and got genuinely good.
+I went to art school, and plenty of people there came from non-art backgrounds and got genuinely good.
 You can learn taste.
 A starting heuristic that travels well: less is more.
 Simplify, cut clutter.
-Become a force multiplier — the person who speeds up the whole team, which is the thing that actually shows up in promo packets.
+Become a force multiplier, the person who speeds up the team, which is the thing that actually shows up in promo packets.

 The summary I keep coming back to: intelligence is a commodity.
 Value now lives in taste, speed, and intuition.